JackBrowne556/Netflix-Churn-Project/README.md

  - The most noticeable linear relationships consisted in both the age and offers used customer segments, with churn rate decreasing with age and promotional offer use respectively.
  - Support Queries Logged churn rates appear scattered, and hence doesn't infer any sort of trend or relation to churn causes considering other customer segments.

+### Retention Challenges and Trends

+Using Subscription Length as a KPI, the average retention rate for each customer segment was analyzed to determine when customers would typically churn.
+From this, a hard average subscription turnover time was determined so the marketing team can know when to ramp up retention campaigns.
+Additionally, potential correlations between age and subscription plan retention was analyzed based on region to find insights on which certain age groups gravitated towards certain plans.